dexta/mariadb-galera-docker/swarm/README.md

     source ./conf <galera configuration YAML>
     ./docker-env info

-> The DOCKER_HOST and DOCKER_CERT_PATH values are specified in the custom YAML configuration file and then used during deployment.
+> The DOCKER_HOST and DOCKER_CERT_PATH values specified in the custom YAML configuration file are  used for deployment.
 This is to ensure there is no accidental deployment to the wrong DOCKER environment.
 To test using the __docker-env__ script the environment values must be manually loaded via the __conf__ script.

 The basic command to deploy is: